VilteBaltra/genetic-architecture-of-brain-age-gap/plots/README.md

 #### Jupyter notebook

 - plots_rg_MR_PGS_trio.ipynb – interactive notebook generating plots
-  for genetic correlations, MR, and PGS-trio analyses
+  for genetic correlations, MR, and PGS-trio analyses (thanks to Shir Dahan for help in refining these figures)